zhihil/Lessons/F18/Projects/rails-app/1/README.md

 ```bash
 $ rails generate controller StaticPages home help
 ```
+This generates the file at app/controllers/static_pages_controller.rb in your project!
+Go check it out and see what was generated.

 ### 4.3 Your turn to add stuff!
 Now, add stuff to provide something at the directory http://localhost:3000/static_pages/home and http://localhost:3000/static_pages/help!!!
 Currently if you navigate to those directories, you'll see something but it might not be what you want.

-*Objective 1:* add a title and text describing each page of your own.
+#### Objective 1: add a title and text describing each page of your own.
+(Hint: this is where some trusty HTML is useful!
+Remember how those `.html.erb` files were where our webpage styling is hosted?)

-*Objective 2:* add an About page to go along with your Home and Help pages.
+#### Objective 2: add an About page to go along with your Home and Help pages.
 (Hint: you've already created the StaticPages controller, which should host all your pages!
-Your About page should be at the directry http://localhost:3000/static_pages/about)
+Your *About* page should be at the directory http://localhost:3000/static_pages/about)

 ## 5. Resources
-### Learn Ruby!
+### 5.1 Learn Ruby!
 Codecademy: https://www.codecademy.com/learn/learn-ruby

 Online interactive Ruby tutorial: https://www.learnrubyonline.org/en/Welcome

-### Learn Git!
+### 5.2 Learn Git!
 Codecademy: https://www.codecademy.com/learn/learn-git

 Online interactive Git branching tutorial: https://learngitbranching.js.org/